Advanced Center for Atrial Fibrillation

 Atrial fibrillation is the most common type of arrhythmia (heart rhythm disorder).
 Atrial fibrillation, or AFIB, is a fast, irregular heartbeat.
-You may experience heart palpitations or shortness of breath.
-At the Advanced Center for Atrial Fibrillation, our electrophysiologists (arrhythmia specialists) use the latest technology available to diagnose, treat and manage your condition.
+At the Advanced Center for Atrial Fibrillation, our electrophysiologists (arrhythmia specialists) use the latest technology available to treat and manage AFIB.

 Atrial Fibrillation: Advanced Care in Tampa, FL